goyek/goyek/README.md

 ## Example

 Create a file in your project `build/build.go`.

-Copy and paste the content from below (this code can also be found in [examples/basic/main.go](examples/basic/main.go)).
+Copy and paste the content from below.

 ```go
 package main